JamieHeather/stitchr/docs/warnings.rst

 ``stitchr`` warnings
 ~~~~~~~~~~~~~~~~~~~~

 As stitchr runs it will often generate a number of warning strings which describe properties of the rearrangement in question.
-While some of these sound bad, they are often perfectly fine, usally reflecting either a minor annotation or data input error, or a rearrangement with some slightly-uncommon recombination parameters.
+While some of these sound bad, they are often perfectly fine, usually reflecting either a potential minor annotation or data input error, or a rearrangement with some slightly-uncommon recombination parameters.

 Some of the warnings most commonly seen are explained below: